-Follow the recommendations from the paste manufacturer.
-Temperature profile is the most important control in reflow soldering and it must be fine-tuned to establish a robust process.
-In most cases, place thermocouples under the heaviest thermal mass device on the PCB to monitor the reflow profile.
-Generally, when the heaviest thermal mass device reaches reflow temperatures, all other components on the PCB will reach reflow temperatures as well.
+A typical profile band is shown in Figure 18.
+The actual profile parameters depend upon the solder paste used.
+The recommendations from paste manufacturers should be followed.
+The temperature profile is the most important control in reflow soldering, and it must be fine tuned to establish a robust process.
+In most cases, thermocouples should be placed under the heaviest thermal mass device on the PCB to monitor the reflow profile.
+Generally, when the heaviest thermal mass device reaches reflow temperatures, all other components on the PCB will have reached reflow temperatures as well.

-Dry air is a common reflow furnace atmosphere.
-Use nitrogen reflow to improve solderability and to reduce defects (like solder balling).
-Also, monitor the temperature profile of package top surfaces to validate that the package peak temperature does not exceed the MSL classification for individual devices.
+Nitrogen reflow is recommended to improve solderability and to reduce defects (like solder balling).
+It is also recommended to monitor the temperature profile of package top surfaces to validate the package peak temperature does not exceed MSL classification of individual devices.